PrabodhGyawali/Rust-Intern-Work/README.md

 6. `ps -aux | grep pulseaudio` clearly proves pulseaudio is a background process ran in WSL

 7. Finally run `aplay audio.mp3`
+- Apparently it doesn't work when using WSL shell by itself
+- It works when you run the code within VSCode for WSL, so `code numerical-quiz`, then `aplay sound.mp3` should output audio